telerik/winforms-docs/gridview/rows/adding-and-inserting-rows.md

 ## Inserting rows in RadGridView

-Rows can be inserted at a specified position by using the __Insert__ method of the __Rows__ collection of RadGridView.
+Rows can be inserted at a specified position by using the __Insert__ method of the __Rows__ collection.
 Below you can see an example of this functionality:

 {{source=..\SamplesCS\GridView\Rows\AddingAndInsertingRows.cs region=insertRow}}
 {{source=..\SamplesVB\GridView\Rows\AddingAndInsertingRows.vb region=insertRow}}